bmuschko/gradle-tomcat-plugin/README.md

 * `contextPath`: The URL context path your web application will be registered under (defaults to WAR name).
 * `webDefaultXml`: The default web.xml.
 If it doesn't get defined an instance of `org.apache.catalina.servlets.DefaultServlet` and `org.apache.jasper.servlet.JspServlet` will be set up.
+* `additionalRuntimeJars`: Defines additional runtime JARs that are not provided by the web application.

 ## System properties